Accessible Design of Engineered Products and Technology (ADEPT)

 - Training Webinars.
-A series of eight to ten webinars will feature engineering professionals, faculty, and students with disabilities discussing access issues and solutions, UD, and curriculum.
-Webinars will be presented with captions on an accessible platform and archived online.
-Speakers will be recruited from existing DO-IT contacts.
-Topics explored may include sensorimotor neural engineering, robotics, software engineering, and mechanical engineering.
+A series of eight webinars featured engineering professionals, faculty, and students with disabilities discussing access issues and solutions, UD, and curriculum.
+Webinars are archived online in an accessible format.
+Topics explored include universal design, campus activities focused on accessibility, legal aspects of accessibility, and the perspectives of people with disabilities on technology.

 - Accessibility Briefs.
-ADEPT will develop and post on the project website a collection of twelve accessibility briefs that outline topics that could be included in engineering curricula.
+ADEPT hosts a collection of accessibility briefs that outline topics that could be included in engineering curricula.
 This collection can be utilized by engineering faculty in their courses or by engineering students to further their understanding of accessibility.
-Students who submit materials to the collection will receive an honorarium and recognition of their contribution.
+Topics explored include accessibility for deaf and hard of hearing, accessible ideation, empathy building, assistive technology, makerspaces, and more.

-ADEPT benefits the engineering profession by increasing the knowledge of accessibility among engineering educators and the future engineering workforce, encourage collaboration among individuals interested in accessibility, and will lead to the design and development of more inclusive projects.
-By encouraging engineers to develop accessible products and technology, ADEPT will better the lives of many individuals with disabilities—helping to better the welfare of humanity.
+ADEPT's work benefits the engineering profession by increasing the knowledge of accessibility among engineering educators and the future engineering workforce, encourage collaboration among individuals interested in accessibility, and will lead to the design and development of more inclusive projects.
+By encouraging engineers to develop accessible products and technology, ADEPT works to better the lives of many individuals with disabilities—helping to better the welfare of humanity.

-ADEPT is made possible with funding from the United Engineering Foundation (UEF).
+ADEPT was made possible with funding from the United Engineering Foundation (UEF).
 UEF’s vision is to advance the engineering arts and sciences for the welfare of humanity.